carbon-language/carbon-lang/docs/design/generics/goals.md

 on C++ types.

 Similarly, we will want some way to implement Carbon interfaces for C++ types.
-For example, we might have a template implementation of an `Addable` interface for any C++ type that implements `operator+`.
+For example, we might have a template implementation of an `AddWith` interface for any C++ type that implements `operator+`.

 ## What we are not doing with checked generics